-Check the fiber optic signal by observing the red light at the fiber optic driver on the ECG/T Module.
+Check the fiber optic signal by observing the red light at the fiber optic driver on the ERT Module.
 Connect the fiber optic cable to the module and observe red light on the other end of the fiber.
-Connect the fiber to the Control/Gating Module at the port labeled ECG/TEMP.
-If the communication error persists, check for lint or blockage inside the ECG/TEMP port on the Control/Gating Module and or try another fiber optic cable (one of the fibers from the Respiration Module can be used for troubleshooting).
+Connect the fiber to the ERT Control/Gating Module at the port labeled ECG.
+If the communication error persists, check for lint or blockage inside the ECG port on the ERT Control/Gating Module and or try another fiber optic cable.

-Check communication between the PC and Control/Gating Module
+Check communication between the PC and ERT Control/Gating Module